Sydney-Informatics-Hub/geopython/02b-Clustering.md

 import numpy as np
 import matplotlib.pyplot as plt

+#Set the amount of isotope remaining (i.e. 1=100%)
 theta_0 = 1.0

+#Create a regularly spaced vector or time values
 time_values = np.linspace(0,1.0,1000)

+#Try several different values for the half-life, k
 for const_k in [1.0, 3.1, 10.0, 31, 100.0]:
+    #This is the solution to the decay equation, how much isotope remains.
     exact_theta_values = theta_0 * np.exp(-const_k * time_values)
+    #Plot the results for different k values
     plt.plot(time_values, exact_theta_values)
 ```